There are hundreds of tenant screening services

 However, some landlords prefer to see a full credit report and have the tenant be able to pay for it directly.

 That’s the reason we provide the SmartMove product as one of our four tenant screening packages.
-This comes with our industry-leading level of support.
+This comes with our industry-leading customer support.

 If you still have questions, there are a few things you can do.